5 SaaS benchmark types you should know for 2025

 Key insight: Churn is inevitable, but it can be managed.
 By understanding your churn rate and its drivers, you can take steps to reduce it quickly.

-Annual recurring revenue (ARR) movement benchmarks
+Annual recurring revenue movement benchmarks

 ARR movement benchmarks provide insights into the underlying dynamics of your business.
-They break down your ARR into its constituent parts: New business, expansion, reactivation, contraction, and churn.
+They break down your ARR into its constituent parts: new business, expansion, reactivation, contraction, and churn.

 Let’s look at each of these more closely: